rhiannz/pages/_pages/research.md

  'TDA__epsilon': 0.001
 </pre>

-Using the Bottleneck distance metric, our model correctly matched typing data it had already seen to its corresponding test subject with 100% accuracy.
-However, when we introduced new typing data, its accuracy dropped down to about 10%.
+Our best model was able to correctly match the typing data in the training set to its corresponding test subject with 100% accuracy.
+However, the algorithm fails to generalize to cases outside of the training set, with accuracy dropped down to about 10%.
+We then considered Persistance Image as another possible metric and were able to increase our predication accuracy significantly with minimal tuning.

 <pre>
-Bottleneck distance trainig accuracy	= 100.0%
+Bottleneck distance training accuracy	= 100.0%
 Bottleneck distance prediction accuracy	= 9.803921568627452%
+Persistence Image prediction accuracy 	= 28.431372549019606%
 </pre>

-### Discussion and Future Work
-For Topological Data Analysis, our dataset was was on the small side, with only 50 data points per persistence diagram.
-It is likely that we would have achieved better results with more data points per diagram (400 and up).
-Also, since our machine learning experience is very limited, we may have been able to achieve better results by changing other paramaters.
+With only 50 data points per persistence diagram, our dataset was on the smaller side in terms of topological data analysis.
+It is likely that we would have been able to achieve better results with more data points per diagram.
+In our future research, we also hope to explore other tools in topological data analysis that could lead to greater results, such as the Persistence Landscape, Sliced Wasserstein Kernel, and Persistence Weighted Gaussian Kernel.

-There are other tools in Topological Data Analysis besides the Bottleneck distance that could lead to better results.
-For example, below we use the Persistence Landscape, Persistence Image, Slicced Wasserstein Kernel, and Persistence Weighted Gaussian Kernel.
-With minimal tuning, we achieved close to 30% accuracy using the Persistence Image instead of the Bottleneck distance.

 <p style="color:gray;font-weight:200;font-size:13px;line-height:2">